 - Don’t Live on Facebook.
 Facebook is great and it’s fun to be social.
 And if you have an online business, it’s priceless.
 But reading through facebook statuses too often can lead to “facebook depression.”
 Facebook is like an advertising campaign for everyone’s life.
 It’s all shiny and sparkly and well-crafted to present the best.
 That’s all good but too much of it and you need to be reminded of Tip #4 above.

 - Allow Yourself to Feel Whatever You’re Feeling.
 Sometimes you’ll get down, really down.
 Sometimes you’ll get hurt.
 And you won’t want to leave the couch.
 It’s okay.
 Let yourself sulk, get it all out of your system.
-Don’t fight it.
-As my friend Sally Hope always says, what you resist, persists.
+Don’t fight it because “what you resist, persists.”
 So don’t resist.
 The sooner you get it all out the sooner you can move on.